zhupingqi/RuiJi.Slice/3DTools/README.txt

 things added above the Visual specified by the user, and because parameters of the VisualBrush are modified, the user does not directly specify the VisualBrush used.
-Instead, they specify using the IsInteractiveMaterial attached property, which material they wish to make “interactive” (i.e. set the VisualBrush created using the passed in Visual as the Brush for that material).
+Instead, they specify using the IsInteractiveMaterial attached property, which material they wish to make “interactive?(i.e. set the VisualBrush created using the passed in Visual as the Brush for that material).
 As an example, the following code sets the material to be composed of a DiffuseMaterial, which will contain the visual brush, and a SpecularMaterial.